Maria Miller: Expenses claims

-The row did not die down for Miller, and her case was referred to the police by MP Thomas Docherty; Cameron expressed his wish for the press to leave the matter alone.
-On 4 April it was reported that Miller had even attempted to intervene in the investigation into her, telling Kathryn Hudson "that she was acting outside the law and threatening to refer her to a Commons committee".
-Alistair Graham described Miller's intervention and threats as "fairly exceptional", "pretty shocking".

-The continuing saga and the perfunctory nature of her apology led to Miller haemorrhaging support from her own party.
-On 6 April, Labour's John Mann said, "It is quite astonishing that Maria Miller remains in the Cabinet".
-Many within her own party, including senior figures, also publicly criticised her.
-The Sunday Telegraph found no grassroots Tory support for Miller either, something forcefully underlined by Ben Harris-Quinney, director of Conservative Grassroots.
-According to The Guardian, some Conservative Party criticism was revenge by the less socially-liberal elements within it for her helping drive through the legalisation of gay marriage.
-Some senior figures were less hostile, and Miller also found support among the more liberal "One Nation" grouping of Tory MPs, of which she is a member.

-Documents later emerged suggesting Miller had stopped claiming expenses on her second home in Wimbledon to avoid paying capital gains tax in the event of its sale.
-When she did sell it, in February 2014, it was at a profit of £1 million; capital gains tax at the time was 28%.
-Miller refused to confirm that she would pay capital gains tax on the sale.

-On 8 April 2014, in her weekly column for her local newspaper, Miller declared to her constituents that she was "devastated" to have let them down.
+The case was referred to the police by MP Thomas Docherty;

 On 9 April 2014, Miller resigned from the cabinet.
 David Cameron, expressed "sadness" over her stepping down, and said he hoped she would be able to return to the front bench "in due course".

-The prime minister's decisive support appeared to have remained steadfast throughout, something for which he was criticised.
+Post-parliamentary career

+After leaving the House of Commons, Miller began working as a specialist advisor on diversity, equity, and inclusion.
+In January 2025 she took office as the first independent chair of the Chartered Institute of Public Relations.
+With the announcement of her appointment, Miller stated that her work will focus on issues such as talent development, digital regulation and the responsible use of AI in the public relations industry.

 Sexual harassment

-Miller disclosed her experience in being harassed many times.
-An article published in The Guardian in 2017 mentioned Miller as saying that harassment happens frequently in industries and companies dominated by males.
+Miller disclosed her experience in being sexually harassed many times.
+An article published in The Guardian in 2017 mentioned Miller as saying that harassment happens frequently in industries and companies dominated by men.

 She supports a campaign to expose incidents of sexual harassment on women which gained the support of other MPs like Labour Party MP Jess Phillips and Conservative MP George Freeman.
 Miller also encouraged teachers to become more stringent on harassment that takes place in schools instead of treating such behaviour as something marginal.
 According to the former Culture Secretary, head teachers must review existing school policies and treat sexual exploitation as a crime.

 Personal life

 Maria Miller is married with 3 children.
+In 2013, she was assessed as the seventeenth most powerful woman in the UK by BBC Radio 4's Woman's Hour.